HiddenHarmsHub/comparison-interface/docs/commands.md

 sidebar_label: CLI Reference
 ---

-This page is a quick reference for all of the command that are used to manage the application.
+This page is a quick reference for all of the commands that are used to manage the application.

 ## Setup Command